allpro/react-fluid-grid/README.md

 it could not handle this complex layout automatically.

-We tried to make it work by adding our own logic, but all the variables made it very complicated
+We tried to make it work by adding our own logic, but all the variables made it very complicated.
-It was also brittle because any changes to other elements could break the grid column=span logic.
+It was also brittle because any changes to other elements could break the grid _column-span_ logic.

 The problem with _all_ "grids" is that they rely on **spanning columns of a virtual grid**.
 This means that the column-span values must be changed in order to reflow the grid items.
-This means the developer is reponsible for figuring out the math required to make things work.
+This means the developer is responsible for figuring out the math required to make things work.

 ## How is FluidGrid different?